Be Inspired!

 You need to take all of these ingredients and drop them into your blender or food processor.
 It’s that easy.

 But, it’s also a wonderful addition to baked potatoes, chicken parmesan, poached eggs, and even Italian meatballs.
-Try it as a dip for your favorite crusty bread.
+Or try it as a dip for your favorite crusty bread.

 If you can’t have nuts, don’t worry you still have several different options.
 You can make this recipe with either pumpkin seeds or sunflower seeds instead.